zboxfs/zbox-docs/docs/api/browser.md

 #### repo.metadata(path: string): Promise\<Object>

-Get the information about a file or directory at specified path.
+Get the metadata about a file or directory at specified path.

 `path` must be an absolute path.